neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 ### `neu update`
 This command will update the existing Neutralinojs binaries and client library from the internet.
-You can use the `nightly` tag for the `cli.binaryVersion` and `cli.clientVersion` in the `neutralino.config.json` to download daily pre-releases.
+You can use the `nightly` tag for the `cli.binaryVersion` and `cli.clientVersion` in the `neutralino.config.json` file to use experimental daily pre-releases.

 :::warning
 Nightly builds refers to automatically generated daily builds, so these builds can contain experimental or